rafarmerjr1/rafarmerjr1.github.io/_posts/2022-06-13-SAML-miniOrange.md

 | MiniOrange Premium 30.5 | MiniOrange Premium 30.5      | MiniOrange Premium 30.2       |
 | MiniOrange Enterprise 40.4 | MiniOrange Enterprise 40.4      | MiniOrange Enterprise 40.2      |

+According to Xecurify's advisory:

+"If you are using an out-dated/vulnerable version of the SAML SP module, you can download the latest version by signing in to your miniOrange dashboard using the registered credentials."